vidaud/seta/seta-doc/docs/user-guide/setup.md

-## API
+## APIs

-The SeTA API provides the functions and procedures to access data from a developer point of view.
+The SeTA APIs provides the functions and procedures to access data from a developer point of view.

-In SeTA there are two API's:
+In SeTA there are two APIs:
 - Seta API
 - Communities API